zhongpeixiang/zhongpeixiang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am currently a third-year PhD student at Nanyang Technological University (NTU), Singapore, supervised by Prof. Miao Chunyan.
+I am currently a forth-year PhD student at Nanyang Technological University (NTU), Singapore, supervised by Prof. Miao Chunyan.
 My research interests include **conversational AI**, **affective computing**,  and **natural language processing**.
 My research objective is to augment neural conversational models with emotional intelligence.

 Specifically, I work on **text-based emotion detection and generation**, especially in conversational systems.
 I also have some research experience in emotion recognition from EEG signals.